htietze/JavaFinalProject/README.md

 in two GUIs.

 # How to use it
+ -- The program is set up in the pom.xml to use **Java 12**. --

-To use this, first the API key must be set as an environment variable This API key can be received by creating an account at spoonacular.com Or using this one: e957221b2ce24f0ea4611d3167d5c31c The environment variable is named "Spoonacular_API_Key" There is a limit of 150 points worth of calls.
+To use this, first the API key must be set as an environment variable This API key can be received by creating an account at spoonacular.com Or using this one: e957221b2ce24f0ea4611d3167d5c31c The environment variable is named 'Spoonacular_API_Key' There is a limit of 150 points worth of calls.
 Not too bad for all the info

 Next enter in an ingredient or three into the field at the top of the main GUI.